proplot-dev/proplot/docs/usage.rst

 .. _usage:

 =============
-Using ProPlot
+Using proplot
 =============

-This page offers a condensed overview of ProPlot's features.
+This page offers a condensed overview of proplot's features.
 It is populated with links to the :ref:`API reference` and :ref:`User Guide <ug_basics>`.
-For a more in-depth discussion, see :ref:`Why ProPlot?`
+For a more in-depth discussion, see :ref:`Why proplot?`.

 .. _usage_background:

 Background
 ==========

-ProPlot is an object-oriented matplotlib wrapper.
-The "wrapper" part means that ProPlot's features are largely a *superset* of matplotlib.
+Proplot is an object-oriented matplotlib wrapper.
+The "wrapper" part means that proplot's features are largely a *superset* of matplotlib.
 You can use plotting commands like `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.scatter`, `~matplotlib.axes.Axes.contour`, and `~matplotlib.axes.Axes.pcolor` like you always have.
-The "object-oriented" part means that ProPlot's features are implemented with *subclasses* of the `~matplotlib.figure.Figure` and `~matplotlib.axes.Axes` classes.
+The "object-oriented" part means that proplot's features are implemented with *subclasses* of the `~matplotlib.figure.Figure` and `~matplotlib.axes.Axes` classes.

 If you tend to use `~matplotlib.pyplot` and are not familiar with the figure and axes